 When it comes to camera settings for travel photography, there are a few things you need to keep in mind.
 First, you’ll want to make sure your camera is set to the correct aperture and shutter speed for the type of photograph you’re trying to take.
 You’ll also want to adjust your white balance and ISO as needed.
 And finally, always make sure to pack extra batteries and memory cards!

-General Travel Photography Settings
+General Camera Settings for Travel Photography

-This controls how white light is recorded in images.
+White balance controls how white light is recorded in images.
 Our eyes automatically adjust so we don’t notice the different tones in natural light.

 There are two ways to tackle this issue.
-You can either set your white balance when taking the photo or adjust it in post-production.
+You can set your white balance when taking the photo or adjust it in post-production.
 If you intend to do this in post-production, make sure you shoot in RAW format.

-Typical Settings for Different Scenarios
+The Best Settings for Different Scenarios

 1. Traditional Portraits

-- Shutter speed: 1/100th sec
+- Shutter speed: 1/100 s

 - Aperture priority mode

-- ISO: 100 unless you need to raise it to ensure a fast shutter speed
+- ISO: 100 (Unless you need to raise it to ensure a fast shutter speed.)

 2. Environmental Portraits

-- Shutter speed: 1/125th or faster
+- Shutter speed: 1/125 s or faster

 - Aperture: f/5.6

-- Shutter priority mode (you want to make sure that your image will be sharp)
+- Shutter priority mode (You want to make sure that your image will be sharp.)

-- ISO: 400 (possibly higher if working in very low light conditions)
+- ISO: 400 (Possibly higher if working in very low-light conditions.)